telerik/xaml-docs/knowledge-base/kb-richtextbox-howto-use-radrichtextbox-in-tooltip.md

 ## Description
 To bind content to a RadRichTextBox, you need to use one of the available [data providers]({%slug radrichtextbox-features-data-providers%}).
-However, popups have their separate visual tree and name scope, so binding outside of it is not possible with ElementName/RelativeSource.
-However, in this case, the binding is within the name scope, so we believe that this is a framework issue.
+However, popups have their separate visual tree and name scope, so binding outside of it is not possible with ElementName/RelativeSource, due to a limitation in the framework.

 ## Solution

 To have this binding work, you can pass the data through the **Content** property, the value of which will serve as a **DataContext** to the controls that are placed in the **ContentTemplate**.
 Here is how you can achieve that for a Grid's ToolTip:

+>The *Name* is a property of the object used as a DataContext for the ToolTip.

 #### __[XAML]__
 {{region kb-richtextbox-howto-use-radrichtextbox-in-tooltip}}